CAAPIM/Cordova-MAS-Foundation/CONTRIBUTING.md

 Complete your CLA here: [Contributor License Agreement ("CLA")][cla]

 ## Bugs
 We work hard to avoid them, but they still happen.
-If you're a CA customer, open an issue in our [Support Page][support], otherwise use GitHub issues.
+If you're a Broadcom customer, open an issue in our [Support Page][support], otherwise use GitHub issues.
 To share ideas or ask product-related questions go to [Broadcom Communities][community]

 ### Known Issues